DragonHunt3r/CCQuarry/README.md

 ## TODO
 * More debugging messages
 * Optimize new layer start (without going back to (0, y, 0))
-* Create program to download all required modules for you
 * General code cleanup